boltlabs-inc/zip-spec/zip-bolt-support.rst

 -------------
 The funding transaction is by default funded by only one participant, the customer.
 We will be extending the protocol to allow for dual-funded channels.

-This transaction has 2 shielded inputs (but can be up to some N) and 1 output to a P2SH address (to a 2-of-2 multi-sig address) with the merchant public key.
+This transaction has 2 shielded inputs (but can be up to some N) and 1 transparent output with a WTP and the predicate is the customer and merchant public keys.
 Note that the customer can specify as many shielded inputs as necessary to fund the channel sufficiently (limited only by the overall transaction size).

 * ``lock_time``: 0
 * ``nExpiryHeight``: 0